mmoran0032/essentials/EDITORS.md

 - Material Theme `equinusocio.vsc-material-theme`
 - Material Theme Icons `equinusocio.vsc-material-theme-icons`

+### Windows

+With the Windows Subsystem for Linux (WSL), I can use the Linux side of my machine with the usual Windows interface.
+After setting up and installing WSL (see `WINDOWS.md`), you are more or less good to go with regular Linux installs for coding environments.
+There are some additional tweaks to get VSCode working well with WSL:

+- Install the *Remote Development extension pack* (see [VSCode's website][1] for additional details).
+Note that the contained packages don't appear to be available for install with Codium.
+- (Optionally) link directories across the Windows-Linux divide to allow for them to be viewable in both places

 ## Vim

 Vim is useful for short edits to files and for longer `git` commit